Here I Go Again

 • Possible Risk of Autoimmune Disorders

-My Vitamin D levels (Over the years, I’ve kept track of my medical information before it became a mandate to provide patient portals medical information):
+My Vitamin D levels (Over the years, I’ve kept track of my medical information before it became a mandate to provide patient portals with medical information):

 2015: 41.3 ng/mL